CANDELbio/mantis-viewer/images.md

 ![Application Load](images/application_load.png)

-In the `Open` submenu you should see option for `Image Set` and `Project`.
-For an `Image Set`, Mantis Viewer expects one folder with multiple images (one per marker) all stored as TIFFs.
-For a `Project` Mantis Viewer expects a folder containing multiple image sets.
+In the `Open` submenu you should see option for `Image Set` and `Project`, which represent the two ways of working with Mantis.
+If you just want to look at images from a single slide or ROI, you can choose to import an image set.
+For an image set Mantis expects pne folder with multiple images (one per marker) all stored as TIFFs If you have images from many slides or ROIs, you can import a project.
+For a project, Mantis expects expects a folder containing multiple image sets.

 ## Switching Between Image Sets